Skip to content

 dynamic

-The information that is displayed when the user hovers over this element.
+The text that is displayed when the user hovers over the element.

 (★)value is the default property for this visual element.